seravat/experienced-integration-labs/README.md

   	- Open a Terminal and locate the parent folder
 	  - Run the command bellow

-		  $ mvn clean install
+		  $ mvn clean install -DskipTests

 	- Open a Terminal and locate the core folder
 	- Run the command bellow (with skip tests since the webservice is not running yet)

 		  $ mvn clean install -DskipTests

+3. Deploy on karaf
+	- Run the command to add the local repository

+		JBossFuse:karaf@root> features:addurl mvn:com.customer.app/customer-features/1.0/xml/features

+	- Run the command to install the features

+		JBossFuse:karaf@root> features:install customer-app-01

+	- Make sure the artifacts are running

+		JBossFuse:karaf@root> osgi:list

+Ignore this last topic:
+(
-3. Deploy on karaf - deploy the individual projects (I was not able to make the features work - problem with the local maven repo)
+- deploy the individual projects (I was not able to make the features work - problem with the local maven repo)

 		JBossFuse:karaf@root> osgi:install mvn:com.customer.app/artifacts/1.0-SNAPSHOT
 		JBossFuse:karaf@root> osgi:install mvn:com.customer.app/mq-service/1.0-SNAPSHOT